mikhashev/personal-context-manager/CONTRIBUTING.md

 - Automated update/sync mechanisms

 ### Templates and Schemas
-- Context templates for specific use cases (education, healthcare, productivity)
+- Context templates for specific use cases (education, healthcare, productivity and new other)
 - Schema definitions for different data formats
 - Access control patterns